arturdryomov/pages/content/posts/2018-09-09-optimizing-vectors.md

 ### Method

 Most of the time `VectorDrawable` goes straight into `ImageView`.
-Restarting application over and over again to get necessary numbers is kind of tedious, especially if there are going to be thousands of passes.
+Restarting application over and over to get necessary numbers is kind of tedious, especially if there are going to be thousands of passes.
 The benchmark code measures `VectorDrawable#draw` calls instead.